iamkevinzhao/ce30_driver/README.md

 If this is your first time visiting the site, we recommend you to go through this [tutorial](doc/tutorial_page).
 In the tutorial, we demonstrate how to obtain point cloud data in a super easy way.
-Also, we are going to step further to show how to manipulate command/data packet sending, receiving and parsing, which is for users with advanced purposes.
+Also, we are going to step further to show how to manipulate data packet sending, receiving and parsing, which is for users with advanced purposes.
 If you have already done that and have been seeking for API documentations, click [here](api_doc/html/index.html).